 We want to start off this section by saying that none of our three bags broke or malfunctioned at all during our several months of testing.
 However, we have concerns.
 Made of ripstop material that's 60% cotton and 40% rayon, these bags are already at a disadvantage — and not just compared to TPU-coated, laminated, and PVC options.
 Even the other lightweight and ultralight bags we tested are at least made of nylon, which is intrinsically much more durable than cotton or rayon.
 So we're not encouraged by the make-up of the Outdoor Products bags.
 They are ripstop, which helps, and are coated with polyurethane to make them waterproof.
 You can also plainly see the seams are double-stitched and taped on the inside.

 With that being said, our thorough investigation of these dry bags shows them to have much more careless and sloppy construction than just about any other model we tested.
-The two smaller bags, with their flat-stitched bottoms, have an excess of over half an inch of the seam taping just hanging off the seam in the bottom of the bags.
+With their flat-stitched bottoms, the two smaller bags have an excess of over half an inch of the seam taping just hanging off the seam in the bottom of the bags.
 The stitching around the tops of the bags isn't overly inspiring, and the plastic clips used to keep them closed are some of the flimsiest we tested.
-We also read a plethora of other user testimonies online with complaints ranging from stitching coming undone, to buckles simply falling off, to the polyurethane coating literally peeling off the inside of the bags.
+We also read a plethora of other user testimonies online with complaints ranging from stitching coming undone to buckles simply falling off to the polyurethane coating literally peeling off the inside of the bags.
 Considering all this evidence, we're not sure these bags are going to last you through years of hard use without any damage to themselves.

 Outdoor Products doesn't sell any other sets of dry sacks like these.
-They do, however, make a 40-liter transparent dry sack that we did not test.
+They do, however, make a 40-liter transparent dry sack that we have not tested.

 Not only is this package one of the cheapest options we tested, but it also includes three bags instead of just one.
 That alone makes it a worthy contender in the realm of value.
 However, if you need a truly waterproof bag that will keep your sensitive items dry no matter what, not one of these three bags can guarantee that level of safety.
 But if you only need some light protection, this 3-pack brings a good level of weather resistance to the table for a great value.
 And if you do end up needing to replace these less-durable bags more frequently, at least it hurts your pocketbook a little bit less than the competition.

 This 3-pack of dry sacks isn't the most protective of options, but they do a decent job holding off light weather for an exceptionally low price.
 They're a great package deal for organization and keeping small items contained and a little bit more protected than they would be in a plain old plastic bag.
-They aren't the most durable option we tested, but they sure are handy and with a price that earns them our award for Best Buy on a Tight Budget.
+They aren't the most durable option we tested, but they sure are handy and with a price that makes them a solid budget pick.

 — Maggie Brandenburg